Using other people's content

 Reproducing Girlguiding materials

-Use of Girlguiding trademarks
+Using Girlguiding trademarks

 Other people's content

-If you want to copy text from an existing publication, you need to provide the following information to the original publisher.
+If you want to copy text from an existing publication, you need to provide the following information to the original publisher:

-- The name of the author(s).
+- The name of the author, or authors of the material.

 - The name of the book, magazine or other source where the item has been published.